-Risk management means the systematic procedures that are built into the management system, the purpose of which are to identify and assess the risks associated with the group's operations and to prepare for them.
-Risk management is vital to ensuring and safeguarding the Company's economic operating conditions and performance.
+Risk management means the systematic procedures that are built into the management system, the purpose of which is to identify and assess the risks associated with the group's operations and to prepare for them.
+Risk management is vital to ensuring and safeguarding the company's economic operating conditions and performance.
 Risk management is a part of internal control, and so implementation of internal controls also promotes the implementation of risk management.
 Risk management should not be separated from internal control, since awareness of internal control practices is ultimately essential to risk prevention.

-The overall purpose of risk management processes is to support the achievement of the goals that are set out in the Company's strategy, to safeguard continuity of the Company's financial development and business operations, and to maintain and develop a comprehensive and pragmatic system for risk management and reporting.
+The overall purpose of risk management processes is to support the achievement of the goals that are set out in the company's strategy, to safeguard continuity of the company's financial development and business operations, and to maintain and develop a comprehensive and pragmatic system for risk management and reporting.
 Risk management emphasises prevention: the purpose of risk management processes is to help identify risks pre-emptively, and to minimise the likelihood of their realisation.
-The risk management process also includes evaluation and follow-up to keep track of business risks that may have an impact on the Company's strategic and financial goals or the continuity of business operations.
+The risk management process also includes evaluation and follow-up.
+Business risks that may have an impact on the company's strategic and financial goals, or the continuity of business operations are evaluated and monitored systematically.